aws/aws-sdk-java-v2/README.md

 </dependencyManagement>
 ```

-Then individual models may omit the `version` from their dependency statement:
+Then individual modules may omit the `version` from their dependency statement:

 ```xml
 <dependencies>